fltk/fltk/README.MSWindows.txt

 without adding link and include paths to the solution.

   copy the entire FL directory into the include path

   copy all .lib files from the fltk lib directory to the VC lib directory

   copy fluid.exe in the fluid directory to the bin directory

-I highly discourace using dll's (dynamically linking libraries) on MSWindows because they will require an installation process and likely cause version conflicts.
+I highly discourage using dll's (dynamically linking libraries) on MSWindows because they will require an installation process and likely cause version conflicts.
 Use the static .lib libraries instead.